Something we've taken for granted thus far on Hackers and Slackers is a library most data professionals have accepted as standard: SQLAlchemy.

 Creating Data Models

-Data models are Python classes which will end up representing records in our database.
+Data models are Python classes that represent records in our database.
 To create a data model, we create a new class and extend the SQLAlchemy

 Model() class.
-We'll stick to the basics of data models for now as these get fairly complex.
+We'll stick to the basics of data models for now as these get reasonably complex.

 The bread and butter of any data model class are